 On top of that, if you own a generator, you should also consider exposure to ice and snow a risk.
 Moisture can be a death sentence to your unit, and any ice or snow will eventually melt.

 A transfer switch is needed for the generator to supply power to your house.
-If you don't have one, you could plug appliances directly into the device.

 Consult with your local generator supplier in Toronto about the tools and devices necessary for keeping your generator running smoothly in winter.

-Move your generator on a flat surface that won't collect water.
+Place your generator on a flat surface that won't collect water.
 We recommend a concrete pad or base so that if the ground shifts, the generator will stay level on the pad.
 The last thing you want to do is search for a new generator during a Toronto winter.

 As with all things in life, preparation is key.
 Generators are no different.
 You need to get yours ready for winter as soon as possible if you want it to last the entire season.
 Once the cold and snow start coming down harder, you probably wouldn’t want to go outside to do anything, but that means your generator will require even more attention to keep it running smoothly.